First Published in the UCD College Tribune

 The solid by-product of gasification is called ‘slag’.
 Slag is produced mainly from inorganic materials like metals.
 It can be used in construction to bulk up concrete and tarmac, making it a very useful commodity.
 The molten slag also pools at the bottom of the chamber and helps to maintain the temperature, reducing the energy consumption of the PWC.
 The real magic happens when you pass compressed air through molten slag to create a material known as ‘rock wool’.
 Rock wool is currently made by drilling into rock, melting it down and spinning it in a centrifuge.
 Made in this way, rock wool is sold at one US dollar per pound.
 When it’s made of rubbish instead, it can be sold at just ten cent per pound.

 Rock wool can be used in a number of ways.
-As an insulation material, it is twice as efficient as fibreglass and could significantly decrease heating and air conditioning bills.
+As an insulation material, it is twice as efficient as fibreglass and could significantly decrease heating and air conditioning bills, further reducing the carbon footprint of gasification.
 Surprisingly, you can also hydroponically grow plants from seed in rock wool.
 Perhaps its most amazing use is that it can clean up oil spills.
 Rock wool is lighter than water and extremely absorbent.
 This means that if you spread it out over the surface of an oil spill, it will float and absorb all the oil.
 The rock wool can then be collected with relative ease.
 Slag and rock wool are two more saleable products that can increase the economic viability of plasma waste conversion.

 PWCs are currently being built all around the world.
 Some plants are already so efficient that they need to take rubbish out of landfills to use as feedstock.
 There is even a mobile plasma torch on the back of a truck in the US which can be jammed straight into landfills, which act as makeshift gasification chambers.
 The need to reduce GHG emissions and simultaneously fix our massive waste problem has generated huge interest in PWCs in recent years.
 Landfills have only one way to make money; they charge you a ‘tipping fee’ for getting rid of your waste.
 Since PWCs can generate revenue from both energy production and by-products, they can make their tipping fees much more competitive.